rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Insight_Agent_from_InsightIDR_UBA_Alert/help.md

 Activate the workflow in order to trigger it.

 Log into IDR and go to the automation tab.
 From there go to Alert Triggers.
 Click on Create Alert Trigger.
-Select Custom InsightConnect Workflows, then Block Flagged Hash with Insight Agent from InsightIDR, then Flagged Hash on Asset
+Select Custom InsightConnect Workflows, then `Quarantine asset with Insight Agent from InsightIDR UBA Alert`, then chose they type of alert you would like to trigger on.
+For example: Flagged Hash on Asset.
-This will set up the workflow to run any time a Flagged Hash on Asset is triggered
+This will set up the workflow to run any time the selected alert is triggered.

 # Usage

-The workflow will run automatically when a InsightIDR Flagged Hash UBA alert is created
+The workflow will run automatically when the selected InsightIDR UBA alert is created

 ## Technical Details